Apex-technologies/matlab_AP1000/README.md

         This class is used for controlling the DFB module of AP1000.

 Note- not all functions have been implemented in this library.
 Please use the AP1000 communications interface manual and the functions already implemented here as examples for writing other functions.

+use " format longeng " inorder to get data in the scientific notation where necessary